Basics:

 from Glassdoor:

 “Scripted has changed a lot over the last year.
 They shortened all deadlines without exception by two days, made most jobs invite-only and restricted to a pay rate demanded by the customer.
 That’s usually half of what I prefer to charge.
 Plus they have way fewer jobs available and their support has gone down the drain.
 If you hear back from them at all, they are late or can’t help you.
 Also, the revision requests have become even more unreasonable and bizarre than they used to be.
 Only now there is no way to negotiate about it.
-And Scripted specifically says to just get over it and do what you’re told, even if the revision request will end up hurting the client in the long term.
+And Scripted specifically says to just get over it and do what you’re told.
 As soon as I can find another job, I’m leaving Scripted for good.”

 “I’d been with them over seven years.
-I had a 98 percent approval rating, over 200 clients had favorites me, and no rejections.
+I had a 98 percent approval rating, over 200 clients had favorited me, and no rejections.
 I was put on suspension for a supposed client complaint.
-Would not tell me why or who.
+They would not tell me why or who.
 After 30 days with no word, I asked and was told they were letting me go.
 Again, no reason why.
 I think it was because I was making a lot of money and they could hire newbies.”

 Rewrite requests